ghiarishi/Operating-System-From-Scratch/doc/filesystem-working-notes.md

 The OS should maintain a file descriptor table for each process linking an int to one of these `struct file`s.
 The low-level filesystem implementation operates using pointers to open file structs.

+## stdin/stdout

+Each `file_t *` struct contains information on whether it is a special file for reading from/writing to stdin/stdout.
+The user-level functions `f_read()` and `f_write()` should check this information and redirect to the C API where necessary rather than the FAT API.

+Each process, on creation, should set entries `PSTDIN_FILENO` and `PSTDOUT_FILENO` in its PCB's fd table to file structs with the correct flag set.
+This allows for later redirecting stdin/stdout by overwriting the entries in the fd table with file structs linked to files on the FAT filesystem.